 The rhubarb was already there when we bought the place.
 It comes back every year.
-I thin it and give it as gifts.
-Two of my friends have thriving patches in their gardens that all began with my garden starts of this humble plant.
+I thin it and give it to people as gifts.
+A few of my friends have thriving patches in their gardens that all began with my garden starts of this humble plant.

 Another friend took some to market one year.
 And still, another pickles it and gives us a jar annually.
 Pickled rhubarb is just one of the many ways we enjoy it.
 Other ways include sauces, jams, jellies, cobblers, pies, tarts, cakes, compote, and – believe it or not – raw!